markoshlima/myflix-graphql/README.md

 **Rest Call**
 ![alt text](https://raw.githubusercontent.com/markoshlima/myflix-graphql/main/doc/images/rest-result.png)

-- In these tests, we can see the AppSync being more expensive to network traffic then the rest calls, but it is because rest traffic is from localhost.
+- In these tests, we can see some comparation beetween graphQL and rest API calls.

 # Addition Information & Setup

 - The backend: `myflix-hexagonal`is used to create all data in AWS Dynamodb and the backend rules.
-- The folder `config` there is the schema.graphql that could be used inside AWS AppSync
+- The folder `graphql-config` there is the schema.graphql that could be used inside AWS AppSync
 - Also the same folder, there are the resolvers that could be used in the AWS tool as well
 - It is needed to created the dynamodb connectors
+- The folder `IaaC` there is the the infraestructure code to S3, ECS.